 - Agile focuses on processes for getting requirements and developing code and does not focus on product design.

 - Agile methodologies can also be inefficient in large organizations and certain types of projects.

 - Structured development can lead to a lot of unnecessary work, which will result in unuseful results at the end of the project.
 Agile iteration sets that possibility to a minimum.

 - Agile development ensures savings in time with the possibility for quick changes in system requirements and rapidly implement the user request.

 - The adaptive agile methods are very flexible and efficient.

-But there are a set of drawback which make them less attractive to developers.
+But there are a set of drawbacks which makes them less attractive to developers.

 - Quality: The quality of the project may be sacrificed due to frequent changes and unclear definition

 - Time-consuming: Frequent scrum meetings and thick deadlines for product delivery can make project life cycle very intense

 - Subjectivity: It depends highly on individuals since it’s based on work commitment, communication, and collaboration between them